-Dress codes promote a team theme and the idea that the mind and body are more important than clothes.
-Most importantly, for the safety of our students and due to certain logos, colors, or types of apparel being associated with gang affiliations, it is imperative that our students dress in a manner that makes it clear that they have no such affiliations and are engaged in academic endeavors.
-Dress codes, if applied fairly, instill a sense of unity, and pride.
+codes promote a team theme and the idea that the mind and body are more important than clothes.
+Most importantly, for the safety of our students and due to certain logos, colors, or types of apparel being associated with gang affiliations, it is imperative that our students in a manner that makes it clear that they have no such affiliations and are engaged in academic endeavors. codes, if applied fairly, instill a sense of unity, and pride.

-Please see the main office for a complete copy of the uniform policy and dress code for your school or check your school website.
+Please see the main office for a complete copy of the code for your school or check your school website.